UofT-DSI/deep_learning/README.md

 ### Expectations
 Learners are encouraged to be active participants while coding and are encouraged to ask questions throughout the module.

-### Policies
-* **Accessibility:** We want to provide an accessible learning environment for all.
-If there is something we can do to make this module more accessible to you, please let us know.
-* **Module communications:** Communications take place over email or on Slack.
-If communicating over email, please include "DSI-Deep-Learning" or similar in the subject line, e.g. "DSI-Deep-Learning: NLP question"
-* **Camera:** Keeping your camera on is optional.
-* **Microphone:** Please keep microphones muted unless you need to speak.
-Please indicate your name before speaking as some Zoom configurations make it hard to tell who is talking!
-* **Assessment:** All labs and assignments are graded.

 ### Requirements
 * Learners are not expected to have any coding experience, we designed the learning content for beginners.